 Now you may have a hard time getting to this place during high tide, but you should be able to reach it from the beach at low tide periods.
 Otherwise, you’d need to hike to this place from behind the beach to reach it.

-Note: These last few spots covered Oregon and this state itself deserves it’s own top 10 list of places to see, especially on the coast, so I wrote an article for the spots here 🙂
+Note: These last few spots covered Oregon and this state itself deserves it’s own top 10 list of places to see, especially on the coast, so I wrote an article on the top 10 coastal spots in Oregon 🙂

 1) Deadman’s Cove, Washington.